-A major part of your special day that can easily be overlooked or forgotten.
+A significant part of your special day that can easily be overlooked or forgotten.

 Wedding flowers add elements of softness, colour and romance to your day.

-Your wedding flowers aren’t just limited to your flower bouquet, they can make up almost all of your wedding decor!
+Your wedding flowers aren’t limited to your bouquet; they can make up almost all your wedding decor!

-No matter how long you save for, every wedding is sure to have a budget.
-Flowers can take up a considerable amount whether you are having fresh, artificial or dried wedding flowers.
+No matter how long you save, every wedding must have a budget.
+Flowers can take up a considerable amount of whether you have fresh, artificial or dried wedding flowers.

 What is the average cost of wedding flowers in Australia?

-In Australia, the average cost of wedding flowers is around $1,600 but this varies with each state.
+The average cost of wedding flowers in Australia is around $1,600, but this varies with each state.

-You’ll find most brides and wedding planners, plan to spend 5% of their total budget on flowers.
-Obviously this is subject to change and has a lot of contributing factors.
+Most brides and wedding planners plan to spend 5-10% of their total budget on flowers.
+This is subject to change and has a lot of contributing factors.

-Over 70% of couples use a florist for their wedding flowers, over 20% of DIY lovers would prefer to do their own and the remainder, opt for basically no flowers at all.
+Over 70% of couples use a florist for their wedding flowers, over 20% of DIY lovers prefer to do their own, and the remainder opts for no flowers.